bitsondisk/k8s-jobs/README.md

 This command will cancel one or more running jobs.
 See: `kubectl delete` for advanced options.
 Note that this command can also be used to delete old information for completed jobs.

+## klogs
+`usage: klogs job-id [additional log options such as -f for tailing the logs]

+This command will find one of the pods a job is running on and run `kubectl logs <POD> <EXTRA_ARGS>` on that pod, appending any arguments passed to klogs

 ## krun
 ```